Skip to Main Content

 • Anabolic steroids

 It is important to note that a prescription medication need not get a user high for it to be illegal.
-Many of the prescription drug offenses in Ohio involve drugs that don’t cause an altered state of consciousness and may be simply being used illegally for medical purposes.
+Many of the drug offenses in Ohio involve medications that don’t cause an altered state of consciousness and may be simply being used illegally for medical purposes.
+Law enforcement must have probable cause to search your property, and evidence obtained without a warrant may be inadmissible in court, which is why our attorneys examine every search and seizure in these cases.
+Many defendants are unaware of the significant risks they face when accused of illegal possession, including mandatory financial penalties, incarceration, and collateral consequences that affect employment and housing for years after the case is resolved.

 Common Illegal Prescription Drug Charges

-Numerous different prescription drug charges cover a range of different situations.
-Dayton prescription drug attorneys fight to defend their clients from the harsh punishments that often accompany these crimes, which include time behind bars and fines.
+Numerous different drug charges cover a range of different situations.
+Dayton prescription drug attorneys fight to defend their clients from the harsh punishments that often accompany these crimes, which include incarceration and financial penalties.

-Theft of prescription drugs from medical institutions, doctor’s offices, and patients.
+Theft of medication from medical institutions, doctor’s offices, and patients.
 Prescription drug theft — stealing medication from pharmacies, facilities, or patients — is generally charged under R.C.
 2913.02 (Theft) and may be enhanced when the item stolen is a dangerous drug.

-In many cases, defendants face multiple prescription drug-related charges at once, which threatens to compound the sentences that they may face.
-For this reason, it is essential for them to have experienced legal counsel.
+In many cases, defendants face multiple drug charges at once, which threatens to compound the sentences that they may face.
+For this reason, it is important for them to have experienced legal counsel.
+The severity of these charges varies depending on the specific offense, the controlled substances involved, and any prior convictions on the defendant’s record, making it important to contact a defense attorney as soon as possible after being arrested.

 Prescription Drug Crime Penalties in Dayton, OH